KMEC-TV: KXTX-TV

-Having ceased operations of the station, Berean sold the channel 33 construction permit to the Christian Broadcasting Network early in 1973 for $205,000; it was CBN's fourth television station purchase and third in operation.
+Having ceased operations of the station, Berean sold the channel 33 construction permit to the Christian Broadcasting Network (CBN) early in 1973 for $205,000; it was CBN's fourth television station purchase and third in operation.
 CBN returned channel 33 to the air for the third time as KXTX-TV on April 16.
 Much like its sister stations—WYAH-TV in Portsmouth, Virginia and WHAE-TV in Atlanta—the new KXTX-TV aired a lineup of general entertainment fare during the daytime and early evening and shifting to religious shows, including CBN's own The 700 Club, in prime time and on Sundays.

 While KXTX-TV started on channel 33, it would not remain there long.
 Doubleday Broadcasting—the owner of the other UHF station in Dallas, KDTV—announced in June that it was seeking to donate the facility to a nonprofit organization after a failed sale and years of financial losses.
 On June 27, CBN announced that it had been chosen to take on the KDTV facilities, programming and contractual obligations, and channel 39 license; Pat Robertson estimated the network would pay $2.9 million over 10 years, nearly half of that in film contracts from KDTV, and announced its plans to merge KXTX-TV's staff and programming with that of KDTV.
 It also declared an intention to transfer the channel 33 facility and license to another nonprofit.
 This never came to pass; instead, channel 33 went dark, and on November 14, 1973, KXTX-TV moved to channel 39 on the former KDTV license.